Désirée van der Walt: Political career

 Van der Walt was re-elected to a second term as a Member of the National Assembly in 2009, but she resigned as an MP on 10 September 2010, as she was sworn in as a Member of the Limpopo Provincial Legislature.

 In 2012, DA MP Jacques Smalle unseated her as Provincial Leader of the party.

 She returned to the National Assembly of South Africa in 2014.
 She took office on 21 May 2014.
 The newly elected DA Parliamentary Leader Mmusi Maimane selected her to be the Shadow Deputy Minister of Basic Education.
 Later on, she assumed the role of Shadow Minister of Public Service and Administration.

 Van der Walt was elected the Deputy Provincial Chairperson of the Democratic Alliance in February 2015.
 She was elected as one of three Deputy Federal Chairpersons of the Democratic Alliance at the party's Federal Congress in May 2015.
 She served alongside Ivan Meyer and Refiloe Nt'sekhe until 2018 when she was defeated for re-election.

 She was elected Provincial Chairperson of the Democratic Alliance Women's Network in October 2017, as Lindy Wilson succeeded her as Deputy Provincial Chairperson.

 In 2018, she was appointed the head of the Democratic Alliance's Mopani constituency.
 She was previously head of the party's Waterberg South constituency.

 On 5 June 2019, Van der Walt was named Shadow Deputy Minister of Basic Education.

+Following her election as Caucus Chairperson, Van der Walt was appointed an Additional Member of the Basic Education portfolio of John Steenhuisen's Shadow Cabinet on 21 April 2023.

+Van der Walt resigned from the National Assembly on 30 April 2023, in preparation for her return to the Limpopo Provincial Legislature, to replace Jacques Smalle, who in turn would be taking up her seat in the National Assembly.
+She was sworn in as a member of the Limpopo Provincial Legislature on 5 May 2023 She was then elected as the DA caucus leader in the legislature on 8 May.
+Van der Walt contested the provincial chairperson position at the DA's provincial conference on 27 May 2023.
+She was defeated by Smalle.

+Van der Walt resigned as a member of the Provincial Legislature in late-July 2023 to make way for newly elected DA provincial leader Lindy Wilson to take up her seat.
+Van der Walt was, in turn, appointed to take up Wilson's seat in the National Assembly.